 Which books are worth the read and which should you skip?
 Find out what books I’ve been reading lately and whether I recommend them.

-Have you ever looked at a bestselling book and wandered if it’s worth the read?
+Have you ever looked at a bestselling book and wondered if it’s worth the read?

 We’ve all picked up that hot new release only to discover it can’t truly deliver what the book jacket promises.